BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab2.md

 ## Introduction

-In this lab, you will configure network settings on three operating systems: Ubuntu 20.04, CentOS 7, and Kali Linux.
+In this lab, you will configure network settings on three operating systems: Ubuntu 20.04, Rocky 8, and Kali Linux.
 This exercise is designed to help you understand and apply fundamental networking concepts such as IP address configuration, subnet masks, gateway settings, and DNS configuration.

 Resources to assist with the lab:
 1. Homework Questions